RyBres/NewarkIT-Ecommerce-Site/README.md

 # 🖥️ Newark IT

 **Newark IT** is a mock e-commerce website for an online tech store, built with PHP, MySQL, and the Smarty templating engine.
 It features dynamic content, user authentication, shopping cart functionality, and email order confirmations using PHPMailer.
+All presented in a nice, clean interface with skeuomorphic elements.

 Hosted via InfinityFree.
 Click the link below to check out and interact with the website.